3dgen/cppwasm-book/en/ch1-quick-guide/ch1-01-install.md

 # 1.1 Installing Emscripten

-Emscripten includes the complete set of tools (LLVM, Node.js, Python, Java, etc.) that required to compile C/C++ code into WebAssembly, which does not depend on any other compiler environment.
+Emscripten includes the complete set of tools include LLVM/Node.js/Python/Java/etc. that required to compile C/C++ code into WebAssembly, which does not depend on any other compiler environment.

-## 1.1.1 Installing Emscripten using the `emsdk` command line tool
+## 1.1.1 Installing Emscripten using the `emsdk` command line

 Emsdk is a set of Python 2 based scripts, so you need to install Python 2.7.12 or newer first .
 Python download address: [https://www.python.org/downloads/] (https://www.python.org/downloads/)

-### `Download emsdk`
+### `Downloading emsdk`

 Once Python is ready, download the emsdk toolkit.
-If you're familiar with git, just use the following command line to clone the emsdk library to local path:
+If you're familiar with git, just use the following command to clone the emsdk library to local folder:

 ```
 git clone https://github.com/juj/emsdk.git